 1. Reviews, Care Planning & Conferences

-A Looked After Child who remains the subject of a Child Protection Plan will have both Children in Care Reviews and Child Protection Review Conferences.
-The Child in Care review should be arranged so as to follow the child protection conference.
+In Milton Keynes is is rare that a Looked After Child will remain the subject of a Child Protection Plan. will have both Children in Care Reviews and Child Protection Review Conferences.
+In the event it is deemed appropriate, the Childcare review should be arranged so as to follow the child protection conference.

-Where a Child in Care Review or other local authority planning meeting proposes any change which might significantly affect the level of risk of a child subject to a Child Protection Plan e.g. return home to parents, the decision must not be implemented until it is considered by a review Child Protection Conference, unless it is part of the existing protection plan.
+Where a Childcare Review or other local authority planning meeting proposes any change which might significantly affect the level of risk of a child subject to a Child Protection Plan eg return home to parents, the decision must not be implemented until it is considered by a review Child Protection Conference, unless it is part of the existing protection plan.

-Where there is disagreement within the subsequent Child Protection Review Conference about the proposed change suggested by the Children in Care Review, the situation must be brought to the attention of the operational service manager, who in consultation with the safeguarding manager, will decide whether or not to proceed with the change.
+Where there is disagreement within the subsequent Child Protection Review Conference about the proposed change suggested by the Childcare Review, the situation must be brought to the attention of the operational service manager, who in consultation with the safeguarding manager, will decide whether or not to proceed with the change.

 Where a child is subject to a Child Protection Plan and is removed from accommodation by parents or where a child in care is returned to parents or carers in court proceedings, against the recommendation of the local authority, a Child Protection Review Conference must be convened to consider the risks to the child and the implications for the protection plan.